xengeo/java-fundamentals/playwright/03_playwright_in_junit.md

 setup and teardown actions before/after our tests.

 <!-- OMITTED -->

-## Creating a new Playwright test in JUnit

 Let's rewrite the `HelloMakers` example from the previous exercise, but this time in a JUnit test.